anikchand461/sentiment-analysis/README.md

 # 🧠 Stacking Ensemble for Text Classification

-This project demonstrates a **multi-layer stacking ensemble** for a classification task on a high-dimensional, sparse dataset.
+This project demonstrates a **stacking ensemble** for a classification task on a high-dimensional, sparse dataset.
 It leverages several classical machine learning algorithms and builds a deep stacking pipeline with performance tuning and cross-validation to achieve high accuracy.

 ---